profOnno/libopencm3-bluepill-template/README.md

  2. cd your-project
  3. git submodule update --init # (Only needed once)
  4. make -C libopencm3 # (Only needed once)
- 5. make -C my-project
+ 5. make -C src

 # Directories
-* my-project contains your application
+* out contains linked binairy (when compile and link succeeded)
-* my-common-code contains something shared.
+* src contains src code

 # As a template
 You should replace this with your _own_ README if you are using this